tensorflow/models/official/nlp/transformer/README.md

 the [Attention is All You Need](https://arxiv.org/abs/1706.03762) paper.
 The implementation leverages tf.keras and makes sure it is compatible with TF 2.x.

-**Warning: this transformer features has been fully intergrated in nlp/modeling.
+**Warning: the features in the `transformer/` folder have been fully intergrated into nlp/modeling.
 Due to its dependencies, we will remove this folder after the model garden 2.5 release.
 The model in `nlp/modeling/models/seq2seq_transformer.py` is identical to the model in this folder.**